-1.22 How common is settlement of infringement proceedings prior to trial?
+1.27 How common is settlement of infringement proceedings prior to trial?

 Many patent actions do settle before trial, although this is less likely to happen, for example, in the case of major pharmaceutical patent litigation, where the stakes for both parties are very high.
-Mediation or other forms of ADR aimed at settling the dispute before trial are actively encouraged by the courts as part of their increased involvement in case and costs management.
+See the answer to question 1.2 regarding mediation or other forms of ADR aimed at settling the dispute before trial which are actively encouraged by the courts as part of their increased involvement in case and costs management.

-1.23 After what period is a claim for patent infringement time-barred?
+1.28 After what period is a claim for patent infringement time-barred?